Ryvenay/AFP2/doc/Test/Test Plan.md

 Test the site Navigation:
 - Menus, buttons or Links to different pages on your site should be easily visible and consistent on all webpages

+###	Interface Testing

+Three areas to be tested here are - Web and Database Server

+- Web Server: Test Web server is handling all application requests without any service denial.

+- Database Server: Make sure queries sent to the database give expected results.

+- Errors: Test system response when connection between the layers (Web and Database) cannot be established and appropriate message is shown to the end user.